pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _hook_

->   During the normal execution of several git commands, call-outs are made
+>   During the normal execution of several Git commands, call-outs are made
     to optional scripts that allow a developer to add functionality or checking.
 Typically, the hooks allow for a command to be pre-verified and potentially aborted, and allow for a post-notification after the operation is done.
 The hook scripts are found in the `$GIT_DIR/hooks/` directory, and are enabled by simply removing the `.sample` suffix from the filename.
-In earlier versions of git you had to make them executable.
+In earlier versions of Git you had to make them executable.

 _index_